psosnows/frontend-car-warehouses/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

+## Requirements

+The project requires a running [back-end application](https://github.com/psosnows/backend-car-warehouses) with all requirements met for the backend.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.